chihacknight/chihacknight.org/_posts/events/2015-01-13-the-great-migration.md

 No presentations this week - just come to build, share, and learn about civic tech!

-This will be the **first** Open Gov Hack Night with our new host, [Braintree](https://www.braintreepayments.com/).
+This will be the **first** Chi Hack Night with our new host, [Braintree](https://www.braintreepayments.com/).
 Come explore the new space and meet our new friends!